Can Acupuncture Help Sinusitis? What You Should Know

 • Surgical procedures when structural blockage is significant

 These treatments can be appropriate in certain situations.
 Many people seeking nasal congestion treatment eventually realize that recurring symptoms require broader evaluation rather than repeated short-term suppression.
-When inflammation and drainage patterns remain unaddressed, patients often begin exploring acupuncture for sinusitis as part of a more comprehensive treatment strategy.
+When inflammation and drainage patterns remain unaddressed, many people start looking beyond short-term fixes and consider options like acupuncture for sinusitis.

 Patient with inflamed sinuses causing nasal congestion